Bevin Boys: Contemporary attitudes to Bevin Boys

 Many Bevin Boys suffered taunts as they wore no uniform, and there were accusations by some people that they were deliberately avoiding military conscription.
 Since a number of conscientious objectors were sent to work down the mines as an alternative to military service (under a system wholly separate from the Bevin Boy programme), there was sometimes an assumption that Bevin Boys were "Conchies".
-The right to conscientiously object to military service for philosophical or religious reasons was recognised in conscription legislation, as it had been in WWI.
-Old attitudes prevailed amongst some members of the general public, with resentment by association towards Bevin Boys.
+The right to conscientiously object to military service for philosophical or religious reasons was recognised in conscription legislation, as it had been in World War I. Old attitudes prevailed amongst some members of the general public, with resentment by association towards Bevin Boys.
 In 1943 Ernest Bevin said in Parliament:

 There are thousands of cases in which conscientious objectors, although they have refused to take up arms, have shown as much courage as anyone else in Civil Defence and in other walks of life.